oludash02/100DaysOfMLCode/README.md

 Day4: Explored various algorithms for Breast Cancer classification on the messidor dataset obtained from UCI website

 Day5: Machine learning for the Iris dataset

+Day6: Used SVM, LinearSVC and experimented with the tpot library for MNIST classification